-When users executed tools in older versions of ArcMap, a window would popup displaying the progress of the computation.
-Arc10 doesn’t show that progress window anymore as a default.
-Instead, users see no indication that the tool is running.
+ArcGIS 10 and above doesn’t show geoprocessing progress window as a default.
+Instead, it is run in the background and users see no indication that the tool is running.
 Eventually a small progress bar will appear at the bottom of the screen that display the tool name some dots and the percent complete (e.g. “…Dissolve…2% 2% 2%…Dissolve…4% 4% 4%…“) If you prefer to have a better estimation of the tool’s progress you can revert back to the old system.
 Additionally, reverting back and disabling background processing will reduce the likelihood of ArcMap crashing during intensive geoprocessing.

 To have a progress window display when a tool is executed:

 - Go to the “Geoprocessing” menu and click “Geoprocessing Options…”